-This service would be a new regional express route providing direct connections between the Pleasanton ACE Station, the East Dublin/Pleasanton BART Station, San Ramon, Walnut Creek, Contra Costa Centre, and Martinez via I-680.
+Route 680 would be a new regional express route providing direct connections between the Pleasanton ACE Station, the East Dublin/Pleasanton BART Station, San Ramon, Walnut Creek,

+Contra Costa Centre, Martinez, and Fairfield via I-680.
 Route 680 is currently being explored through a regional partnership with County Connection and specific funding and operating details have not yet been defined.
 The alignment in Dublin and Pleasanton has not been finalized and may be subject to change.
 A Memorandum of Understanding on the operating characteristics, operating costs, and operations responsibilities is currently being drafted and details are not yet finalized at the time of this report.

-The long range transit plan assumes that Route 70X resources would be folded into the new I-680 Express Service, as almost all destinations Route 70X served would continue to be served by this new route.
-The decision to continue operating Route 70X after implementing I-680 Express Service has not yet been made.
+The long range transit plan assumes that Route 70X resources would be folded into the new Route 680, as almost all destinations Route 70X served would continue to be served by Route 680.
+The decision to continue operating Route 70X after implementing Route 680 has not yet been made.